 ShareBack to blog

-Don’t break the bank holiday: best UK destinations for a May Bank Holiday break
+Best UK spots for a May Bank Holiday break

 Summer is on its way.
-The weather’s getting nicer already, BBQs have already been dusted off and we’re already getting the cycle of ‘it’s hotter in the UK than it is in Ibiza/Barcelona/on the surface of the Sun’ news stories.
+The weather is finally warming up after a week of heavy showers.
+BBQs have already been dusted off and with restrictions finally easing, we’re all pretty eager to enjoy our May bank holiday.
 And if there’s one thing that you can always rely on the good weather for, it is the ability to drag up the dormant desire to go on a beach holiday.
 And what better time to go on holiday than the Spring Bank Holiday weekend in May?

 Our top May bank holiday destinations in the UK

-Choice #2: a trendy trip down memory lane (Margate, Kent)
+Margate, Kent – a trendy trip down memory lane

 In the 1950s, Margate was the place to go on holiday.
 Over the years, however, it became a bit of a joke and fell into disrepair.
-However, over the past five years, it’s had a bit of a resurgence.
-The Old Town has been taken over by a variety of boutiques and small cafes, there are a whole host of trendy bars and there’s a Tate Art Gallery that has an enviable collection (and an enviable view).
-For those young at heart, there’s also Dreamland, a restored vintage theme park with the UK’s oldest wooden rollercoaster.
-(Plus, the nearby towns of Ramsgate and Broadstairs are only fifteen minutes away and are just as nice, if not better.)
+However, over the past several years, it’s had a bit of a resurgence.
+The Old Town has been taken over by a variety of boutiques and small cafes.
+There are a whole host of trendy bars and there’s a Tate Art Gallery that has an enviable collection (and an enviable view).
+For those young at heart, there’s also Dreamland, a restored vintage theme park with the UK’s oldest wooden rollercoaster, plus, the nearby towns of Ramsgate and Broadstairs are only fifteen minutes away and are just as nice, if not better.

-Choice #4: Breath-taking scenery and a family beach (Llandudno, Wales)
+Llandudno, Wales – Breath-taking scenery and a family beach

 Llandudno in Conwy, North Wales has everything – beaches, towns, pubs and tonnes of things to do.
 But the thing that takes the cake is the close proximity to Snowdonia.
 Within an hour, you could be hiking up a mountain, exploring the caves beneath it or just marvelling at the breath-taking views of North Wales.

-Choice #5: The best of both worlds – an historic town and scenic coastal views (Hunstanton and West Norfolk)
+Hunstanton and West Norfolk – The best of both worlds – a historic town and scenic coastal views